Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 ##Cleaning the data
 ###Data selection

-The data contains 160 columns and and 19622 rows.Some of the columns and rows were summaries of other rows and columns, thus i have removed those.
+The data contains 160 columns and 19622 rows.Some of the columns and rows were summaries of other rows and columns, thus i have removed those.
 I found out that it was enough to remove all rows with the new_windows argument set to "no".
-I have also manually choosen variables of interest (which i searched manually and passed to variable choose) which are presented below.
+I have also manually chosen variables of interest (which i searched manually and passed to variable choose) which are presented below.
 After doing the abovementioned there were no more NA's in data.

 ```